kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 sidebar: collapse
 ---

-kvcrawford [at] gmail [dot] com
+{% blockquote kvcrawford [at] gmail [dot] com %}

-## Objective
+Deeply experienced with AngularJS and RESTFul APIs.
+Fan of TDD.
+Passionate for UX.
+A good team player, above all else.
-To work on a healthy team with a product-driven culture, where passion makes the work fun.
+{% endblockquote %}

 ## Skillset
 * Javascript, Coffeescript, Python, PHP